+Often, issues that are considered technical problems actually turn out to be human and process problems.
 This is why finding and eliminating the root cause is crucial if you want to avoid iteration of failures.

 Here is an example of applying the 5 Whys.

 Why didn’t we send the newsletter on time?
 Updates were not implemented until the deadline.

 Why were the updates not implemented on time?
 Because the developers were still working on the new features.

 Why were the developers still working on the new features?
 One of the new developers didn’t know the procedures.

 Why was the new developer unfamiliar with all procedures?
 He was not trained properly.

 You can notice that the root cause of the initial problem turned out to be something completely different from most expectations.

-Furthermore, it is obvious that it is not a technological, but a process problem.
+Furthermore, it is obvious that it is not a technological but a process problem.
 This is typical because we often focus on the product part of the problem as we neglect the human factor.

-Form a team
+1. Form a Cross-Functional Team

 Try to assemble a team of people from different departments.
 Each representative has to be familiar with the process that is going to be investigated.

 This will help you collect enough information to make an informed decision.
-Be aware that this is not an individual task and it needs to be executed by the team.
+Be aware that this is not an individual task, and it needs to be executed by the team.

-Define the problem
+2. Define the Problem

 Discuss the problem with the team and make a clear problem statement.
 It will help you define the scope of the issue you are going to investigate.

 Empower one person to facilitate the whole process.
-This team leader will ask the questions and try to keep the team focused.
-The answers should be based on facts and real data, rather than emotional opinions.
+This team leader will ask questions and try to keep the team focused.
+The answers should be based on facts and real data, rather than on emotional opinions.

 Advice 1.
 Don’t ask too many Whys.
 If you keep going, you may end up receiving tons of unreasonable suggestions and complaints, which is not the purpose.
 Focus on finding the root cause.

 After the team detects the root cause(s), it is time to take corrective actions.
-All members should be involved in a discussion in order to find and apply the best solution that will protect your process from recurring problems.
+All members should be involved in a discussion to find and apply the best solution that will protect your process from recurring problems.